 They do not influence performance directly but define the limitations and compatibility of other components that do, which is why the choice of the right motherboard has a role to play in a PC.

-Now every kind of motherboard has a range of CPUs that it supports, and other complicated matters like RAM capacity, PCIe slots, and so on.
 But all of these depend upon its size, which also has an impact on pricing.
 The ATX board that we are talking about today is one of the big ones.

 What is ATX Motherboard?